arun-kr-reddy/notes/operating_system.md

     - **Belady's anomaly:** increasing number of page frames results in increase in number of page faults
   - **least recently/frequently used (LRU/LFU):** replace the page that was least recently (or frequently) used in the past, works well due to locality of references, OS periodically looks at accessed bit in PTE (set by MMU) to estimate pages that are active/inactive
 - **cold (compulsory) miss:** miss when the first access to a page happens
-- **locality of references:** tendency of computer progam to access instructions whose address are near one another
+- **locality of references:** tendency of computer program to access instructions whose address are near one another
   - temporal: same location will be referenced again in the near future
   - spatial: nearby memory locations will be referenced in the near future